CaH4o/fullstackopen/part5/README.md

 lesson - the project for exercises and practice while studying the course

-bloglist - the project for the first exercise #5.1-5.23 "Blog list"
+bloglist - the project for the exercise #5.1-5.23 "Blog list"